 After the consular officer reviews your nonimmigrant visa application and makes an initial finding of inadmissibility, you may submit your waiver application on the day of the interview or days after the interview.

-The consular officer will review your waiver application.
-If the officer believes the waiver should be granted, he or she will make a favorable recommendation and forward the case to the CBP’s Admissibility Review Office (ARO) in the State of Virginia, for a final decision.
-(NOTE: The waiver application is not forwarded at all to the ARO if the consular officer determines the waiver request should be denied.)
+Assuming you are otherwise eligible for the visa, but for the inadmissibility bar, the consular officer ought to at least consider your waiver request.
+If the officer believes the waiver should be granted, he or she will make a favorable recommendation and forward the case to the CBP’s Admissibility Review Office for a final decision.
+If the officer does not recommend the waiver, the applicant may request review by the Department of State.
+(NOTE: The waiver application is not forwarded to the CBP’s ARO if the consular officer or Department of State determines the waiver request should be denied.)

 If the ARO grants the waiver, the U.S. Consulate then decides whether to actually issue the nonimmigrant visa.
 Even when the 212(d)(3) waiver is granted, the U.S. Consulate may deny the visa for other reasons, e.g. the B-1/B-2 applicant failed to overcome the presumption of immigrant intent under INA 214(b).
-Therefore, a waiver grant doesn’t guarantee you will receive the nonimmigrant visa to enter the U.S.
+A waiver grant facilitates but does not guarantee the issuance of the visa.

 Waiver application at the U.S. Port of Entry

-When the 212(d)(3) waiver request is filed with the CBP, a Form I-192, Application for Advance Permission to Enter as a Nonimmigrant , plus the filing fee, are normally required.
-The Form I-192 and accompanying documents should be filed in person with the CBP, months in advance of travel, at a U.S. Port of Entry or preclearance office.
+When a visa-exempt person files the 212(d)(3) waiver request with the CBP, a Form I-192, Application for Advance Permission to Enter as a Nonimmigrant , plus the filing fee, are required.
+The Form I-192 and accompanying documents should be filed in person with the CBP, months in advance of travel.

 The CBP will forward the I-192 application and supporting documents to the ARO for further processing.